 The arrows of Fire, Ice and Acid in BG are seriously powerful in terms of damage done - much more so than their equivalents in BG2, presumably because the designers chose to tone it down a bit.
-This component applies a similar tonedown to BG (not quite identical; they're still a bit more powerful than the BG2 versions).
+This component applies a similar tonedown to BG.

 Replace many magic weapons with fine ones

 This replaces most of the standard (i.e. non-named) +1 weapons in the game with non-magical equivalents: they still give you +1 to hit and damage but they don't give you +1 to initiative and they can't harm creatures that are immune to normal weapons.

 This is mostly a cosmetic change: I wrote it because otherwise there are implausibly many magic weapons lying around the Sword Coast.
 It has two significant effects on the game, though.
 Firstly, +1 weapons cost a lot less (about a third as much).
 This mostly works against you (you generally find +1 weapons on enemies and sell them).
 More seriously, the iron plague affects "fine" weapons.
 I actually quite like this (feels more realistic, and makes the iron plague more a part of the game) but if it's just going to annoy you, don't use it: you can choose to have Fine weapons without the effects of the iron crisis.
 (It's clear from what you're told in-game that the crisis affects all iron (even iron not forged from Nashkel ore), but some people feel this is outweighed by the annoyance of having your high-quality weapons break so much.
 It's up to you.)